How To Use Prepositions in English Correctly

 Differ from a person or thing in likeness.

-Our new Steel Filing equipment difers greatly from the wooden one we have been using.
+Our new Steel Filing equipment differs greatly from the wooden one we have been using.

 Differ with, in opinion.

-None of our competitors has dared to difer with us concerning the merits of the Chalmers Sedan.
+None of our competitors has dared to differ with us concerning the merits of the Chalmers Sedan.

 Your work in the office is different from mine.
-Do not say “Your work in the office is diferent than mine.”
+Do not say “Your work in the office is different than mine.”

 Part from a person.

 It was hard to part from my old partner, Mr. Brown.